Reproductive rights in Latin America: Millennium Development Goals in Latin America

-Contraceptives
+1970's feminist movement

-Use of modern contraceptives has increased to 62.5% (CITE: Population action) giving the region as a whole the highest contraceptive prevalence rate in the developing world.
-The increased uptake of sexual and reproductive health and family planning services has resulted in a marked drop in total fertility rates from approximately 4.6 children per woman in the 1970s to about 2.5 in 2013.
+Women in Latin America first began advocating for abortion rights in the 1970's during the worldwide feminist movement.
+This movement was propelled by the mass transition of many Latin American governments to democracies, thus opening the door to policy reform.
+In addition to abortion rights, feminists in this era also advocated for economic independence, equal pay, and political equality.
+The Mothers and Grandmothers of the Plaza de Mayo in Argentina, the caceroleos in Chile, trade unions in Uruguay, and the Casas de la Mujer (Women's Houses) in Nicaragua worked together with other male-dominated political resistance groups to resist authoritarian oppression and include feminist issues in the political reform.
+During this period, Cuba acted as an inspiration to many surrounding countries when it became the first Latin American country to legalize access to safe abortions in 1961.

-In Latin America, multiple court decisions have granted personhood to fertilized eggs.
-These court decisions have been responsible for the extreme restrictions on access to emergency contraception within the region.
+Marea verde

-The legal status of oral contraception in Latin America varies by country.
-In 2009 Honduras banned the free distribution and sale of emergency contraceptives That same year, the Constitutional Court of Peru ordered the Health Ministry to refrain from distributing emergency contraceptives to the public sector.
-In Costa Rica, where emergency contraceptives are not blatantly prohibited, the popular emergency contraceptive levonorgestrel is not registered as a product, which impedes access to the drug from within the public health system as well as the private market.
+Inspired by the Mothers of the Plaza de Mayo's use of white scarves during their protests, women in Argentina created the symbol of the green scarf to represent their pro-choice movement in 2003.
+These distinct green scarves have become characteristic of what is known as the "Marea Verde" or "Green Wave", which has made its way out of Argentina and across Latin America.
+The color green was chosen to change the narrative around the concept of the "pro-choice" to one that is synonymous with life and growth.
+This symbol has increased the discussion of reproductive rights not only in Latin America, but around the world.

-Although the remaining countries in the region allow for the free distribution of emergency contraceptives, they do not have uniform regulations.
-In Chile, Colombia and Ecuador, the right to have access to emergency contraceptives is recognized.
-In Nicaragua and Bolivia, the protocols of their respective health ministries are essentially law.
-In Argentina and Brazil, the distribution of emergency contraceptives is not legally recognized except in protocols and informative guides.
+Issues

 Abortion

 Abortion is a highly controversial aspect of reproductive rights.
 While every country in Latin America has differing laws and regulations regarding abortion, the general sentiment is that of disapproval.
 Abortions in Latin America have had a history of being unsafe and illegal (especially for poor women), with recent improvements in both of those areas.
 Most of these improvements can be attributed to modern contraception, emergency care, as well as education.
 Similarly, advocacy and national conflict has grown surrounding abortion rights in Latin America.
 The region has seen a steady increase of feminist abortion activists, despite religion making the issue taboo.

 According to the World Health Organization, in 2008, approximately "4.2 million abortions were conducted in Latin America and the Caribbean, almost three-fourths of them in South America.
 Virtually all these procedures were illegal and many were unsafe."

 In 2011, the number of unsafe abortions in Latin America rose to 4.2 million annually.
 Unsafe abortions account for a large proportion of maternal deaths.
 For example, in Argentina unsafe abortions account for 31% of the maternal mortality rate.